How Much Does Home Field Advantage Matter in Soccer Games? A Causal Inference Approach for English Premier League Analysis: Method

 \subsection{Framework and Assumptions}

 Suppose there are $n$ different teams in the league, denoted by $\{T_1,\cdots, T_n\}$, with a total number of $N\equiv n(n-1)$ matches between any pair of two teams, $T_i$ and $T_j$, where $i\not = j$ and $i,j \in \{1,\cdots,n\}$.
 Without loss of generality, we assume $n\geq 3$.
 Therefore, each team $T_i$ has $(n-1)$ matches with home field advantage and another $(n-1)$ without.
 Define a treatment indicator $\delta_{i}=1$ if team $T_i$ has the home field advantage in a match against team $T_j$ for $j\not = i$, and $\delta_{i}=0$ otherwise.
 By definition, we have $\delta_{i} + \delta_{j} =1$ for any match between $T_i$ and $T_j$.
-The main outcome is defined as the net difference in the outcome of interest, i.e., $Y_{i,j} =(c_i - c_j)\in\mathbb{R}$, where $c_i$ and $c_j$ are one of the eleven statistics that we described in Section \ref{sec:data} for team $T_i$ (with home field advantage) and team $T_j$ (without home field advantage), respectively.
-Following the potential outcome framework \citep[see e.g., ][]{rubin1974estimating}, we define the potential outcome $Y^*(\delta_{i}=a,\delta_{j}=1-a)$ as the outcome of interest that would be observed after the match between team $T_i$ and team $T_j$, where $a=1$ or $a=0$ corresponds to that team $T_i$ or team $T_j$ has the home field advantage, respectively.
+Consider $K$ in-game summary statistics.
+For the $k$-th statistic, the main outcome is defined as the net difference in the outcome of interest, i.e., $Y_{i,j}^k =(c_i^k - c_j^k)\in\mathbb{R}$, where $c_i^k$ and $c_j^k$ are the $k$-th statistic described in Section \ref{sec:data} for team $T_i$ and team $T_j$, $k = 1, 2, \dots, 11$.
+In Section 3.1 and 3.2, we model each in-game summary statistic separately.
+Thus we fix $k$ and will drop $k$ in the notation.
+Following the potential outcome framework \citep[see e.g., ][]{rubin1974estimating}, we define the potential outcome $Y_*(\delta_{i}=a,\delta_{j}=1-a)$ as the outcome of interest that would be observed after the match between team $T_i$ and team $T_j$, where $a=1$ or $a=0$ corresponds to that team $T_i$ or team $T_j$ has the home field advantage, respectively.
+We define the baseline matchup strength between teams \(T_i\) and \(T_j\) on a neutral field as \(\alpha_{i,j} = \mathbb{E}\{Y^*(\delta_i = 0, \delta_j = 0)\}\), representing the expected net outcome when neither team holds home field advantage.
+The potential outcome \(Y^*(\delta_i = 1, \delta_j = 1)\) is not well-defined, as only one team can be assigned home field status in a given match; thus, it is excluded from our framework.
 As standard in the causal inference literature \citep[see e.g., ][]{rosenbaum1983central}, we make the following assumptions for any pairs of $i \neq j$.

 \textbf{(A1)}.
 Stable Unit Treatment Value Assumption:

 \textbf{(A2)}.
 Ignorability:

 \textbf{(A3)}.
 Non-monotonicity: If team A dominates team B and team B dominates team C, team C can still dominate team A with a certain probability.